Become a riding instructor

 I’m an experienced horse person – I don’t need the basics.

 The qualification system in UK is fairly straightforwards but few training providers or colleges seem to give you the whole picture.
 Often they tell you only what they can offer.
 The instructor qualifications can be gained through either the British Horse Society or the Association of British Riding Schools.
-Both have similar training and qualification systems which on completion, enable instructors to gain the ALL important insurance for teaching.
+Both have similar training and qualification systems which on completion, enable instructors to become professional coaches and to gain the ALL important insurance for teaching.

 With the BHS system, once assessed by your trainer at the equestrian centre as being ‘ready and up to the required standard’, you can put yourself in for the exams and work yourself up the ladder.